Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation

-\sparagraph{Personalized NNR.} Neural content-based models have become the main vehicle of personalized news recommendation, replacing traditional recommendation systems relying on manual feature engineering \cite{wu2023personalized}.
-Most NNR models consist of a dedicated (i) news encoder (NE) and (ii) user encoder (UE) \cite{wu2023personalized}.
+\textbf{Personalized NNR.} Neural content-based models have become the main vehicle of personalized news recommendation, replacing traditional recommenders relying on manual feature engineering \cite{wu2023personalized}.
+Most NNRs consist of a dedicated (i) news encoder (NE) and (ii) user encoder (UE) \cite{wu2023personalized}.
 The NE transforms input features into news embeddings \cite{wu2023personalized, wu2019nrms, wu2019npa}, whereas UEs create user-level representations by aggregating and contextualizing the embeddings of clicked news from the user's history \cite{okura2017embedding, an2019lstur, wu2022news}.
-The candidate's recommendation score is finally computed by comparing its embedding against the user embedding \cite{wang2018dkn, wu2019naml}.
-NNR models are primarily trained via standard point-wise classification objectives with negative sampling \cite{huang2013learning, wu2021empowering}.

-Exploiting users' past behavior as NNR supervision unsurprisingly leads to recommendations that are content-wise closest to previously consumed news, in contrast to methods based on non-personalized criteria, e.g., news popularity \cite{ludmann2017recommending, yang2016effects} or geographic information \cite{son2013location, chen2017location}.
-More recent NNRs seek to augment content-based personalization by considering other aspects, such as topical categories, sentiment, entities, outlets, popularity, or recency \cite{wu2023personalized}.
+The candidate's recommendation score is computed by comparing its embedding against the user embedding \cite{wang2018dkn, wu2019naml}.
+NNRs are primarily trained via point-wise classification objectives with negative sampling \cite{huang2013learning, wu2021empowering}.
+Exploiting users' past behavior as NNR supervision leads to recommendations that are content-wise closest to previously consumed news, in contrast to methods based on non-personalized criteria \cite{son2013location, chen2017location, ludmann2017recommending}.
+More recent NNRs seek to augment content-based personalization by considering other aspects, such as categories, sentiment, emotions \cite{sertkan2022exploring}, entities \cite{iana2022survey}, outlets, or recency \cite{wu2023personalized}.
 These are incorporated in the NNR either as additional input to the NE \cite{wang2018dkn, gao2018fine, wu2019naml, liu2020kred, sheu2020context, lu2020beyond, qi2021personalized, xun2021we}, or in the form of an auxiliary training objective for the NE \cite{wu2019tanr, wu2020sentirec, qi2021pp}.